AmplitudeAudio/sdk/docs/content/docs/project-setup/08-sound.md

 `bool` `default: false`

 Whether this sound should be streamed from disk or entirely loaded into memory.
 This allows you to optimize the memory consumed by the engine.
-In general, sounds like background music or cinematic voices are streamed, and sound effects like gun fires or footsteps are loaded in memory.
-The choice can also be made to optimize the amount of time the engine will need to access/play the sound, as sounds loaded in memory plays faster than streamed sounds.
+In general, sounds like background music or cinematic voices are streamed, and sound effects like gunfire or footsteps are loaded in memory.
+The choice can also be made to optimize the amount of time the engine will need to access/play the sound, as sounds loaded in memory play faster than streamed sounds.

 ## loop